alonitac/INTLinuxProject/README.md

-> [!IMPORTANT]
-> This project is part of the [DevOpsTheHardWay][DevOpsTheHardWay] course.
-Please [onboard the course][onboarding_tutorial] before starting the project.

 # Linux Project  [![][autotest_badge]][autotest_workflow]

 ## Project Goals

 The project is aimed for beginners who want to get familiar with Git and GitHub workflows, debug Linux errors and work with basic Linux commands.

-**Regardless of your familiarity with Linux, we highly encourage you to complete this project**.
-It will familiarize you with the project workflows and testing methods used throughout the course, so you can be well-prepared for future projects.

 ## Preliminaries